wschaef/architecture-kata-2023/architecture.md

 Reason: This domain one of simples one and we don't expect high performance requirements and many changes during project evolution.

+**Trip organizer domain** - allow use to manage his trips, create new one, delete and add reservations to this trips.
+Data ingested from integration domain.

+Reason: It is core of our business and our differention from our competitors.
+We need very high evolvalibity for component in this area.
+And is we store customer data here this components has dedicated security level and personal data should be protected.

+**Channel domain** - responsibe for providing user interfaces like web-application and mobile applications.

+Reason: This domain is our "face" to end-user and we have very high requirement for quality in this area (testability) and also high level of evolvalibity.
+This domain is critical from UX perspecitve and we expect that we will have a lot changes and they should be delivered to user asap.

+**IAM domain** - covers all aspect of registration, authentication and authorization user.
+In order simplify diagram only interaction with Channel domain displayed.
+Other like Analytic and Trip Organizer also integrated with IAM in order to validate OpenID tokens and access rights.

+Reason: It is standard pattern to have IAM as separate domain, because this domain already well developed and not depend of business specific of project.
+Also in most case we can reuse existing out-of-box solutions with minum configuration and customisation.

 **Integration domain** - provide capabilities for collect information from external sources like emailboxes, external travel systems and agancies.
 Several components included in domain:
 * Notification - component which reicve updated from external systems via integration layer and notify other domains about changes.
 * EMail processing - engine for reading emails from user mailboxes.
 Also apply filters and whitelist rules and parse email for get information about reservation.